 Alignment P7-A could result in potential conflicts with three major water facilities and two major sewer facilities.
 Overall, it is expected that the majority of the potential conflicts could be addressed via relocation or protect-in-place construction methods, with the exception of potential conflicts with a trunk sewer and water main at the south portal location at the Knoll Near I-5.
-Specifically, the 54-inch Carmel Valley Trunk Sewer and 36-inch Sorrento Valley Water Main, both owned by the City of San Diego, are located south of Carmel Valley Road, west of Sorrento Valley Road in Los Peñasquitos Lagoon, and could conflict with the south portal location.
-The cut-and-cover tunnel of Alignment P7-A would result in potential horizontal and vertical effects on these facilities.
+Specifically, the 54-inch Carmel Valley Trunk Sewer and 36-inch Sorrento Valley Water Main, both owned by the City of San Diego, are located south of Carmel Valley Road, west of Sorrento Valley Road in Los Peñasquitos Lagoon, and could conflict with the south portal location at her vertical effects on these facilities.
 Extensive coordination with the City of San Diego Public Utilities Department would be required to address these potential conflicts and identify a solution to address the conflict.
 Relocation of the trunk sewer and/or water main would be a major undertaking and would add cost and risk to the overall project.